taswar/aws-ai-computer-vision-byod-workshop/README.md

 ![Test Result Response](https://raw.githubusercontent.com/taswar/aws-ai-computer-vision-byod-workshop/main/result-response.png)

 Click on **“Projects”** to go back to main page. **“Stop the model”** once you’re done with testing.

+# Disclaimer:
+Images, brands  used in this workshop are obtained from public domain photos and used solely for education purposes.
+AWS and the brands are not endorsed.